 So I completed my tablescape for Thanksgiving dinner.
 Except, the hubby and I decided to visit relatives for the weekend and we actually won’t be here for Thanksgiving day.
 I’m NOT letting my beautiful table to go waste…we’ll be eating Thanksgiving Eve on this joker.

-I like to keep thing pretty simple as noted here about keeping stress at bay during the holidays.
+I like to keep things pretty simple as noted here about keeping stress at bay during the holidays.
 I could go all-the-way-live, but really my fam is just not that interested.
 So a simple, elegant Thanksgiving tablescape is what I went for here.

 How to create a simple beautiful Thanksgiving tablescape

 Assess Your Collection

 DO NOT under any circumstance start your tablescape design decision in the store.
 No matter how pretty those bowls are, cute the napkin rings may be…just don’t.
 Stores are in business to take your money and cute will snatch your dollars every time.

 Take a few moments to inventory all your hosting supplies FIRST!